cbeyls/MediaSession2MQTT/README.md

 - Since buffering can happen at any time, adding this state makes it harder to detect transitions to and from the `playing` state;
 - Buffering can not be considered as a sub-state of `playing` because some applications pre-buffer playback even before the user requests playing the content (e.g. Amazon Prime Video).

+### mediaSession/{deviceId}/playbackPosition

+The current playback position in milliseconds of the currently playing or paused media.
+Updated at the same time as the playback state.
+In the `playing` state, the position won't be updated periodically: the difference between the current time and the playback position last update time must be added to this value to calculate the current playback position.
+When no media is currently playing or paused, the value is an empty string (`""`).

 ### mediaSession/{deviceId}/applicationId

 The Android application id of the currently active MediaSession, or an empty String (`""`) if no MediaSession is currently active.